Vernon Jordan, activist, former Clinton adviser, has died

 Vernon Eulion Jordan Jr., was born in Atlanta on Aug.
 15, 1935, the second of Vernon and Mary Belle Jordan’s three sons.
 Until Jordan was 13, the family lived in public housing.
 But he was exposed to Atlanta’s elite through his mother, who worked as a caterer for many of the city’s affluent citizens.

-Jordan went to DePauw University in Indiana, where he was the only black in his class and one of five at the college.
+Jordan went to DePauw University in Indiana, where he was the only Black in his class and one of five at the college.
 Distinguishing himself through academics, oratory and athletics, he graduated in 1957 with a bachelor’s degree in political science and went on to attend Howard University School of Law in Washington.
 While there, he married his first wife, Shirley Yarbrough.

-The young couple moved to Atlanta after Jordan earned his law degree in 1960, and Jordan became a clerk for civil rights attorney Donald Hollowell, who successfully represented two black students — Hamilton Holmes and Charlayne Hunter — attempting to integrate the University of Georgia.
+The young couple moved to Atlanta after Jordan earned his law degree in 1960, and Jordan became a clerk for civil rights attorney Donald Hollowell, who successfully represented two Black students — Hamilton Holmes and Charlayne Hunter — attempting to integrate the University of Georgia.
 In an iconic photograph, Jordan, an imposing 6 feet, 4 inches, is seen holding at bay the white mob that tried to block Hunter from starting her first day of classes.

 In 1961, Jordan became Georgia field secretary for the National Association for the Advancement of Colored People.
-During his two years in the role, Jordan built new chapters, coordinated demonstrations and boycotted businesses that would not employ blacks.
+During his two years in the role, Jordan built new chapters, coordinated demonstrations and boycotted businesses that would not employ Blacks.

 Jordan moved to Arkansas in 1964 and went into private practice.
 He also became director of the Voter Education Project of the Southern Regional Council.
-During his tenure, millions of new blacks joined the voter rolls and hundreds of blacks were elected in the South.
+During his tenure, millions of new Blacks joined the voter rolls and hundreds of Blacks were elected in the South.

 Jordan considered running for Georgia’s fifth congressional district seat in 1970, but was tapped that year to head the United Negro College Fund.
-Holding the position for just 12 months, Jordan used his fundraising skills to fill the organization’s coffers with $10 million to help students at historically black colleges and universities.
+Holding the position for just 12 months, Jordan used his fundraising skills to fill the organization’s coffers with $10 million to help students at historically Black colleges and universities.

 In 1971, after the death of Whitney Young Jr., Jordan was named the fifth president of the National Urban League, which is dedicated to empowering African Americans to enter the economic and social mainstream.

-“I believe that working with the Urban League, the NAACP, PUSH and SCLC is the highest form of service that you can perform for black people,” Jordan said in a December 1980 interview in Ebony Magazine.
-“And if you serve black people you serve the country as well.
-So if I do a good job here, the black people are not the only beneficiary; so is the country.
-The country has a vested interest in black people doing well.”
+“I believe that working with the Urban League, the NAACP, PUSH and SCLC is the highest form of service that you can perform for Black people,” Jordan said in a December 1980 interview in Ebony Magazine.
+“And if you serve Black people you serve the country as well.
+So if I do a good job here, the Black people are not the only beneficiary; so is the country.
+The country has a vested interest in Black people doing well.”

 The high-profile position landed him in the crosshairs of a racist in May 1980 in Fort Wayne, Indiana.
 Jordan was shot with a hunter’s rifle outside his hotel after returning from dinner following a speaking engagement.